Cidree/rpostgis/cran-comments.md

 * Used single quotes in DESCRIPTION for 'PostGIS', 'RPostgreSQL', and 'PostgreSQL'

-* Updated the pacakge URL.
+* Updated the package URL.

 ## Test environments
 * local Windows 7 install, R 3.3.1